 - act quickly as soon as you become aware there is a problem with the service

-- find your proof of purchase, which will usually be your receipt or your copy of the contract but it can also include your bank / credit card statement.
+- find your proof of purchase, which will usually be your paper receipt, e-receipt or gift receipt or your copy of the contract but it can also include your bank / credit card statement.
 You will need proof of purchase in the event that the trader asks you for evidence that they actually supplied the service to you

-- if the trader does not provide after-sales information or details of a complaints handling policy you need to find out who to complain to.
-Check the trader's website, the contract or any other documents
+- if the trader does not provide after-sales information or details of a complaints-handling policy you need to find out who to complain to.
+Check the trader's website, the contract or any other documents for details

 - have all relevant documents to hand, including any guarantee or warranty you may have been given.
-You do not have to make a claim under a guarantee or warranty if you do not want to because you have statutory rights, but if the trader refers to these documents it is useful to know what they contain
+As you have statutory rights you do not have to make a claim under a guarantee or warranty if you do not want to, but if the trader refers to these documents it is useful to know what they contain

 - make a note of why you believe the service has not been carried out properly in case you miss out some important details